vodolaz095/hunt/tutorials/events.md

-HuntJS applicaton instance is [native nodejs event emitter](http://nodejs.org/api/events.html), extended by [EventEmitter2](https://www.npmjs.org/package/eventemitter2).
+HuntJS application instance is [native nodejs event emitter](http://nodejs.org/api/events.html), extended by [EventEmitter2](https://www.npmjs.org/package/eventemitter2).

 When an EventEmitter instance experiences an error, the typical action is to emit an error event.